“A friendly, creative, environment for learning together”

 Working with Mrs Platts, we learnt about how plants reproduce, using pollinators which they attract through their scent, shape and / or colour.

-In the afternoon we got to make clay coil pots!
+We got to make clay coil pots!
 Some of us found this a little harder than last weeks’ pinch pots, but we all did really well and understand what slip is and how it is used.
-For the rest of the afternoon we did more bug hunting and gardening jobs.
-Some of us chose to make natural sculptures inspired by Marc

 Week 3